ktoso/scala-types-of-types/_includes/all.md

 In these situations, leaving out the Type Annotation is OK.
 Although you may decide to always annotate return types of public methods (*that's very good idea!*) in order to make the code more self-documenting.

-In case of doubt you can refer to the bellow hint-questions to wether or not, include a Type Annotation.
+In case of doubt you can refer to the below hint-questions to wether or not, include a Type Annotation.

 * It it a parameter? **Yes**, you have to.
 * Is it a public methods return value? **Yes**, for self-documenting code and control over exported types.